 The late John Lennon’s fans proved once again that money is not a matter of concern when it comes to acquiring personal memorabilia/items belonging to their idol.
 At a recent auction held by Sotheby’s in New York, John Lennon’s handwritten lyrics to A Day in the Life sold for $1.2 million!
 The price is way over the pre-sale estimate of $500,000 to $800,000.
-The huge sum fetched by Lennon’s lyrics to the final song on Beatles album Sgt.
-Pepper’s Lonely Hearts Club Band, made the lyrics the top-selling lot in a sale of rare books and papers.
+The huge sum fetched by Lennon’s lyrics to the final song on the Beatles album Sgt.
+Pepper’s Lonely Hearts Club Band made the lyrics the top-selling lot in a sale of rare books and papers.

 The single sheet is dated Jan.
 17, 1967, and has Lennon’s writing in black felt marker and ballpoint pen of the first draft of the song, with amendments made later in capital letters.
 A private collector who bid by phone is now the lucky owner of these handwritten lyrics.